turingschool/backend-curriculum-site/module2/lessons/sql_refresher.md

 Enter `psql` from your terminal.
 This should drop you into an interactive postgres session where you can run SQL commands from the terminal.

-Note: if you get an error about no user existing, check [this](https://stackoverflow.com/questions/17633422/psql-fatal-database-user-does-not-exist) Stack Overflow post.
+Note: If you get an error that says something like `Database username "YOUR_NAME" does not exist.` you will need to create a database that shares the username.
+Run `createdb "YOUR_NAME"` and re-run psql.

 The first thing you will see is a helpful note to enter `help` if you need some more information about how to use this interactive session. `\?` will provide you with some terminal specific commands, while `\h` will provide you with a list of SQL commands that offer additional documentation.